pureconfig/pureconfig/README.md

 // returns Success(DogConf(4))
 ```

-For sealed families, `pureconfig` provides a way to customize the conversion
+For sealed families, PureConfig provides a way to customize the conversion
 without replacing the default `ConfigConvert`.
 By putting in scope an instance
 of `CoproductHint` for that sealed family, we can customize how the
 disambiguation is made.
 For example, if `type` clashes with one of the fields